Academic Steering Committee

 Colin Mayer is the Peter Moores Professor of Management Studies at the Saïd Business School, and a Professorial Fellow of Wadham College, Oxford.
 He is a Fellow of the British Academy, and a Fellow of the European Corporate Governance Institute.
 He was a Harkness Fellow at Harvard University, and the first Leo Goldschmidt Visiting Professor of Corporate Governance at the Solvay Business School, Université de Bruxelles.
 He has also held visiting positions at Columbia, MIT and Stanford.
 In 1994, He became the first professor at Saïd Business School, and was appointed the Peter Moores Dean of the School between 2006 and 2011.
 He was the first Director of the Oxford Financial Research Centre, between 1998 and 2005.
 He was a founding editor of the Oxford Review of Economic Policy, a founding co-editor of the Review of Finance, and has served on the editorial boards of several leading academic journals.

-David Vines is a Professor of Economics at the University of Oxford and a Fellow of Balliol College.
-He is Director of the Centre for International Macroeconomics at Oxford, and Acting Director for PEFM.
-He is also an Adjunct Professor in the Centre for Applied Macroeconomic Analysis at the Australian National University; a Research Fellow of the Centre for Economic Policy Research in London; and Scientific Coordinator of the European Union Framework Seven PEGGED Research Programme on ‘The Politics and Economics of Global Governance: the European Dimension’.
+David Vines is a Professor of Economics at the University of Oxford and an Emeritus Fellow of Balliol College.
+He is Director of the Centre for International Macroeconomics at Oxford; an Adjunct Professor in the Centre for Applied Macroeconomic Analysis at the Australian National University; a Research Fellow of the Centre for Economic Policy Research in London; and Scientific Coordinator of the European Union Framework Seven PEGGED Research Programme on ‘The Politics and Economics of Global Governance: the European Dimension’.
 From 1994 to 2000 he was Director of the Research Programme on Global Economic Institutions of the Economic and Social Research Council.
 He is a trustee of the Oxford Policy Institute.
 He formerly held the Adam Smith Chair of Political Economy at the University of Glasgow.
 He acts as Advisor to Fair Observer, an online magazine covering global issues from a plurality of perspectives, on all economic matters.
 He has published numerous academic articles in the fields of macroeconomics and of economic governance.